rashirawalui22/e-commerce-follow-along/frontend/README.md

-### Milestone 20: User Profile Page
+### Milestone 22: Store Address in User Profile

-In this milestone, we will build a frontend profile page to display user data and create a backend endpoint to retrieve that data.
+In this milestone, we have implemented a backend endpoint that allows users to store their address inside their profile in the database.
+This feature enhances user personalization and enables future location-based functionalities.

 #### Key Tasks:
-- Create a backend endpoint to send user data using their email.
+- Create a backend endpoint to store user addresses.
-- Design a frontend profile page to display the user’s profile photo, name, email, and addresses.
-- Add a section for addresses with an “Add Address” button, and display “No address found” if no address exists.

-This milestone enhances the user experience by providing a profile page to view and manage their information.
+- Understand how to update an array field in the user collection.
+- Handle data received from the frontend address form.